-Based on these Catholic principles and our experience working in the Northern Triangle countries, CRS provides the following recommendations to the U.S. government to address the migrant crisis in Central America:
+Based on these Catholic principles and our experience Central American countries, CRS provides the following recommendations to the U.S. government to address the migrant crisis in Central America:

 Concentrate on the process.Successfully implementing the “Plan for Prosperity” will require coordination, accountability and oversight.
 Full engagement of the intended beneficiaries will ensure that development spending is fitting to their needs.
 Addressing corruption will also be important.
 Funding should be provided to government, international organizations and local institutions according to which institutions will spend the resources most effectively.

 Address root causes.Funding should focus on the poor and marginalized in each country to reduce social inequality and provide broad opportunities for economic growth.
 Rural areas must be revitalized and incorporate conflict analysis to ensure programs are conflict sensitive.
 Increased investment in disaster risk reduction and climate change adaptation activities are also needed.
 Programs for youth education and employment must be scaled up and expanded.
-Education must also be improved to expand opportunities for young people in the Northern Triangle countries.
+Education must also be improved to expand opportunities for young people.
 Initiatives including micro-enterprise, rural credit and micro-insurance mechanisms should also be expanded and integrated into programing.

 Addressing violence is an important aspect of any funding proposal, and can be accomplished through stand-alone projects or integrated into existing or new projects.
-In addition, child protection systems in Northern Triangle countries need strengthening.
+In addition, child protection systems need strengthening.

 Adequately protect and provide solutions to those seeking asylum in the U.S., and provide robust assistance to those who are repatriated.The U.S. must urgently halt deportations of asylum-seekers, and provide more legal venues for refugees and asylum-seekers to find protection in the U.S., including through the Central American Minors program.
 The needs of those who are turned back home are great, and need to be prioritized and met.
 Money should be channeled to organizations that understand how to respond to these needs, and a strategic plan should be put in place to meet the needs of the internally displaced.